 I was happy to discover a space where I could speak English whenever there is a chance to do so.
 As a student of English, I benefited a lot from Dar Si Hmad’s activities which include personal development workshops, presentations and seminars.
 The activities taught me the power of sharing ideas and opinions with others, especially in the workshops where the participants work in groups and share their points of view.
 In addition, the cultural seminars and presentations which are held by anthropologists and other researchers taught me a great deal of things about my culture as a Moroccan.

-On the left, Nora Azeroual, a fimmaker, and on the right Sara Bouderqa,
+On the left, Nora Azeroual, a fimmaker, and on the right Sara Bouderqa, engaging in a conversation about Nora's film; "The forbidden Fruit". |

 The fact that the activities I participate in are presented by native or native-like English speakers helped me sharpen sharpen my English skills, and made me confident to communicate and eager to learn.
 Other than benefiting from the native speakers, I also had the chance to meet, learn and network other Moroccan students, researchers and professionals leading the rest of the activities such as film screenings, seminars, and debates.
 I became more active in my studies and able to increase my participation in class.
 In addition, I have learned a lot of useful basic and professional knowledge which is very helpful to ignite my education, work in my society, and contribute to various fields.